FranceGrilles/monitoring-os/README.md

 # Monitoring OpenStack

 This repository provides a set of Nagios probes for monitoring an OpenStack Cloud.
+These probes can be categorized in two parts.
+The first permits to check the API and is composed of the following probes:
+* check_os_cinder
+* check_os_glance
+* check_oskeystone
+* check_os_neutron
+* check_os_nova

+The other part is for checking an OpenStack scenario.
+This probe launch a VM, create and attach storage to the VM, remove and delete the storage, attach and remove a floating IP and delete the VM.
+It is composed of the following probe:
+* check_os_scenario

 ## Requirement

-To work properly, these OpenStack Nagios probes have the following requirements:
+The OpenStack API probes require:
 * Python 2.7
+* python-six

+The OpenStack scenario probe requires:
+* Python 2.7
+* python-keystoneauth1
+* python-novaclient
-* python-openstacksdk
+* python-cinderclient

-They have been successfully tested with OpenStack Mitaka and Newton.
+The probes have been successfully tested with OpenStack Mitaka and Newton.

 ## Installation